-- A. Recommend an annual amendment to Title 26 (Growth Management Ordinance) to establish allocations for new development within the entire Los Osos Groundwater Basin area rather than only the Los Osos Prohibition Zone). - B. When updating the Growth Management Ordinance annually, consider data collected from the Groundwater Monitoring Program (Program M in the Basin Plan) to ensure that the program is successfully achieving the goals. - C. As each additional program in the Basin Plan is successfully implemented, recommend modifications to the Growth Management Ordinance to allow the construction of additional dwelling units up to a Basin Yield Metric of 80 percent as identified in the Basin Plan. - PS-2.
+- A. Recommend amendments to Title 26 (Growth Management Ordinance) to establish allocations for new development within the entire Los Osos urban area rather than only the Los Osos Prohibition Zone. - B. When reviewing the Growth Management Ordinance annually and updating as needed, consider data collected from the Groundwater Monitoring Program (Program M in the Basin Plan) to ensure that the program is successfully achieving the goals. - C. As each additional program in the Basin Plan is successfully implemented, recommend modifications to the Growth Management Ordinance accordingly. - PS-2.
 Implement the provisions of an adopted Basin Plan for the Los Osos Groundwater Basin.